dangazineu/tako/docs/designs/exec-workflow-engine.md

 - Supersedes: #93 - feat(config): Add workflow schema to tako.yml

 **Description:**
-Update the configuration system to support the new v0.2.0 schema with workflows, step definitions, and input validation.
-Implement the `tako migrate` command to convert v0.1.0 configurations to v0.2.0.
+Update the configuration system to support the new workflow schema with workflows, step definitions, and input validation.
 This issue implements the foundation for the multi-repository workflow engine designed in #98.

 **Background:**
-The v0.2.0 schema represents a significant evolution from v0.1.0, adding support for:
+The workflow schema extends the existing tako.yml configuration, adding support for:
 - Named workflows with `on: exec` and `on: artifact_update` triggers
 - Step definitions with inputs, outputs, conditions, and failure handling
 - Artifact-based dependency relationships